 • Now is the time to begin discussing finances, behavioral issues related to drugs and alcohol, academic expectations, class attendance and campus resources.
 Open and honest conversations will better equip your student to meet the challenges ahead.
 (AARO will provide you with a myriad of talking points to get the conversations flowing.)

 • Speaking as a Boomer parent, take my advice and avoid the "These are the best years of your life" speech.
 SPECIAL NOTE: You may have forgotten the mistakes you made and the disappointments and insecurities that are a normal part of growing up.
 Your student will experience many good times and successes, but he or she also may make bad decisions and feel lonely or confused.
 Your student needs your support through highs and lows.

-• Encourage your student to register for Mustang Corral, when registration becomes available.
+• Encourage your student to register for Mustang Corral, when registration becomes available in April.

 • Encourage your student to contact his or her roommate when assignments are received in early August so they can discuss their room (refrigerators, study habits, stereo systems, televisions, etc.), which will fast become their home away from home.

 • Research shows that students who get involved in at least one student organization during the first six weeks of class do better academically than students who do not get involved.
 Discuss which activities your student might be interested in - trust me, it works!